CCBDA-UPC/Assignments-2020/Lab01.md

 **Before the deadline**, all team members shall push their responses to their private **CLOUD-COMPUTING-CLASS-2020** repository.
 Obviously, the responses of both members are identical.

 1. Edit the file **authors.json** and include your UPC email
-2. GitHub URL that contains your lab answers
-3. Add any comment that you consider necessary
+2. Add any comment that you consider necessary